mims-harvard/Raindrop/README.md

 ## Overview

 This repository contains processed datasets and implementation code for manuscript *Graph-Guided Network For Irregularly Sampled Multivariate Time Series*.
-We propose, Raindrop, a graph-guided network, to learn representations of irregularly sampled multivariate time series.
+We propose, Raindrop, a graph-guided neural network, to learn representations of irregularly sampled multivariate time series.
-We use Raindrop to classify time series of three healthcare and human activity datasets in four different settings.
+We evaluate Raindrop on three healthcare and human activity datasets in three challenging settings including a leave-sensor-out setup.
 Please see our paper ([arxiv](https://arxiv.org/pdf/2110.05357.pdf), [ICLR'22](https://openreview.net/forum?id=Kwm8I7dU-l5)) for more details.